jeras/synthesis-primitives/README.md

 as a linear structure and implement it as such, or they would just optimize the code into a tree.

+TODO: Yosys does have an option for the conversion from chain to tree.

 ### Equality comparator

 The equality comparator compares an input vector `bin` against another input or constant vector `ref`.